 You may have noticed the banner on our website of the hard-hatted bloke soaking up the sun in the pool lounger, clearly living the dream.
 Well, it looks like tax rebates for contractors are part of a wave of good times in the construction industry.
 In fact, with recent news of a construction pay rise (particularly for contractors) exceeding other industries, “living the dream” really seems to be the norm for all construction contractors.

-The insightful piece is a freely downloadable must-read for all construction workers, engineers and property practitioners, as well as contractors within the trade.
-As first offered in last week’s Corner Office blog post from Career Builder, here are some of the highlights:
+The insightful piece is a must-read for all construction workers, engineers and property practitioners, as well as contractors within the trade.
+Here are some of the highlights:

 - For construction, contractor pay on average grew by 5%